apache/kylin/website/docs/development/how_to_package.md

 ## Case 2: Official apache release,  kylin binary for deploy on Hadoop3+ and Hive2.3+,
 # and third party cannot be distributed because of apache distribution policy(size and license)
 ./build/release/release.sh -noSpark -official

+## Case 3: A package for runing on Apache Hadoop 3 platform
+./build/release/release.sh -P hadoop3
 ```

 ### How to switch to older node.js